apache/dolphinscheduler/docs/docs/en/guide/start/quick-start.md

 We can use the mouse to drag the task you want to create from the toolbar in the workflow canvas.
 In this case, we create a `Shell` task.
 Entering the necessary information for the task, we just fill the attribute `Node Name` with `Script` to the task for this simple workflow.
-After that, we can click the `Save` button save the task into the workflow.
+After that, we can click the `Save` button to save the task into the workflow.
 We create another task using the same way.

 ![create-task](../../../../img/start/create-task.gif)